 2012 BOURGNEUF 92p

-Tasted six times - last time in April 2018.
+Tasted seven times - last time in April 2023.
 Consistent notes.
-This wine displayed elegant style, seductive, aromatic nose of blueberries, silky fruit, velvety tannin and smooth finish.
+This wine displayed elegant style, seductive, aromatic nose of blueberries, silky fruit, velvety tannin, and smooth finish.
 Silky tannin.
-This wine has clearly benefitted from ageing in barrel, putting on weight and concentration.
-Seductive and aromatic, fine ripeness, silky fruit and tannin, fruity finish.
+This wine has benefited from barrel aging, gaining weight and concentration.
+Seductive and aromatic, fine ripeness, silky fruit, and tannin, fruity finish.
 I tasted it in 2018, and it still is a nice thrill.
 A fine effort for the vintage.

 2011 BOURGNEUF 93p

-Tasted seven times - last time in October 2015.
+Tasted seven times, the most recent being in October 2015.
 Consistent notes.
-From barrel it gave an impression of extremely well-made wine - very, very captivating aroma of crushed black cherries mixed with cocoa and grated chocolate, strong and refined on the palate, finesse, great length and formidable finish.
-Among top wines in Pomerol in this vintage!
-Lost a bit baby fat after bottling, but I don't complain - this wine is just excellent for the vintage.
-In March 2014 it was closed, tannic and not giving much from itself.
-Still, it had enough of potential.
-Woke up again in March 2015 - splendid wine.
-Also splendid in October 2015.
+From the barrel, it gave an impression of highly well-made wine - a captivating aroma of crushed black cherries mixed with cocoa and grated chocolate, intense and refined on the palate, with finesse, great length, and a formidable finish.
+Among the best wines in Pomerol this year!
+I lost some baby fat after bottling, but I don't complain - this wine is excellent for the vintage.
+In March 2014, it was closed, tannic, and not giving much from itself.
+Still, it had enough potential.
+It woke up again in March 2015 - splendid wine.
+Also spectacular in October 2015.

 2010 BOURGNEUF 95+p

 2009 BOURGNEUF 94+p

-Tasted seven times - last time in September 2013.
+It tasted seven times - last time in September 2013.
 Consistent notes.
-This wine had great intensity of sweet black cherries on the nose, chocolate flavour, fat ripe tannin, great balance, seamless structure, depth and long, intens and fruity finish.
-Really great effort for the vintage and with Frederique's clear stamp on it.
-Tasted a bit closed in April 2013, but it's great potential is imho indiscutable.
-This wine too opened floodgates again when tasted in September 2013 - was almost a copy of 2010 with same quality and style.
-Alcohol wasn't that evident but tannin seemed at the time of tasting a tad less ripe than in 2010.
+This wine had a great intensity of sweet black cherries on the nose, chocolate flavor, fat ripe tannin, excellent balance, seamless structure, depth, and long, intense, fruity finish.
+Great effort for the vintage and with Frederique's clear stamp on it.
+It tasted a bit closed in April 2013, but its great potential is, imho indisputable.
+This wine, too, opened floodgates again when tasted in September 2013 - it was almost a copy of 2010 with the same quality and style.
+Alcohol wasn't that evident, but tannin seemed slightly less ripe at the tasting time than in 2010.
 Great future here.

 2008 BOURGNEUF VAYRON 92p